caproto/caproto/doc/source/basics.rst

     command = caproto.RepeaterRegisterRequest('0.0.0.0')

 Pass the command to our broadcaster's :meth:`Broadcaster.send` method, which translates the command to bytes.
+The method also checks these commands against the rules of the Channel Access protocol, which are encoded in the Broadcaster's internal state machine.
+It tracks the state of both the client and the server.
+(It can serve as either.)
+If you try to send an illegal command, it will raise :class:`LocalProtocolError`.

 .. ipython:: python